reinhacr/pyQMMM/pyqmmm/PDB_tools/readme.md

 Acknowledgements
 Author: Clorice R. Reinhardt
-Adapted from X, Y, Z.
+Adapted from Sydow, D., Morger, A., Driller, M. et al. talktutorials with additional features from Biotite and PyPDB.

 References:
 Sydow, D., Morger, A., Driller, M. et al. TeachOpenCADD: a teaching platform for computer-aided drug design using open source packages and data.
 J Cheminform 11, 29 (2019).